mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Fi: How much jump speed to you have?
     Fi: Your jump speed is massive.

-Other children come and play the game but only for less than a minute before leaving.
-After the last one leaves Mi comments "It's so frustrating."

 We can see that Mi justifies the game feel of a very high fast jump with a narrative response about the character being spaceman.
 However, the limited amount of time anyone plays her game and her own frustration in playing it is telling.
 The game feel is frustrating in the wrong way here.
 Mi seems to initially misconstrue the feedback she is getting here equating her ability to make the game hard as a positive thing.
 However, towards the end she notes the frustrating nature of the game.
 As a caveat, it is hard to be clear about the motives or decisions of Mi in this situation.

-It is not impossible that she enjoys the frustration of others playing her game at this point.
+Other children come and play the game but only for less than a minute before leaving.
+While their feedback is non verbal the very short length of time that some of them spend is noteatble.
+While I haven't done the calculations the effect is clear.
+After the last one leaves Mi comments "It's so frustrating."

 In these interactions we can see a consistent message coming from peers in the playtesting process.
 They praise the look of the game but offer constructive feedback to help improve the GDP of jumping.
+The same message is delivered in a variety of ways, above we can see feedback from Mick trying to bridge a technical and conversational approach, direct feedback of the personal challenge level and an interpretation of the cause from Ch and then a more specifically technical explanation with an offer of help made in return, perhaps as a gesture of no hard feelings after the critique of the game (my speculation).

-This kind of feedback was present in many exchanges during directed playtesting and during pair interactions.
+These kind of feedback were present in many exchanges during directed playtesting and during pair interactions.
+NOTE = SHOULD i GO BACK AND TRY TO COUNT SOME?

 When pairs or individuals return from playtesting to pair design work they are guided in decisions by their interaction with the games of others.
 I infer that the process of playtesting other games is a direct and accessible way to explore vital game making concepts like game feel and challenge without being directly taught.